quasoft/voronoi/README.md

 Golang package for generation of voronoi diagrams with Fortune's algorithm.

-Work in progress.
+*Work in progress.
+Calculates verticies, but is not yet building a full DCEL data structure with the results.*

-# How to debug
+## How to debug

 ```go
 cd cmd
 go run player.go
 ```

-`player` is a standalone tool (standalone web server) for visualization of the algorithm of [github.com/quasoft/voronoi](https://github.com/quasoft/voronoi) in steps.
+`player` is a standalone tool (standalone web server) for visualization of the algorithm of [github.com/quasoft/voronoi](https://github.com/quasoft/voronoi) in steps:

 ![Screenshot of the player tool](docs/player-screenshot.png)